Petrov nad Desnou: Geography

 Petrov nad Desnou is located about 6 km northeast of Šumperk and 48 km north of Olomouc.
 It lies in the Hanušovice Highlands.
 The highest point is the hill Petrovský vrch at 778 m above sea level.
 It is situated at the confluence of the Desná and Merta rivers.

 History

 The first written mention of Petrov nad Desnou is from 1354.
-From 1980 to 2009, it was part of Sobotín.
+From 1980 to 2009, it was a municipal part of Sobotín.
 On 1 January 2010, Petrov nad Desnou became a separate municipality.

 Transport

-The I/11 road (the section from Šumperk to Ostrava) passes through the municipality.
+The I/11 road (the section from Šumperk to Ostrava) runs through the municipality.

 Petrov nad Desnou is located on the railway line Nezamyslice–Kouty nad Desnou via Olomouc.

 Sights

 There are no protected cultural monuments in the municipality.
-A landmark is the Chapel of Saint Roch.